Phatthana Nikhom district

-Phatthana Nikhom (พัฒนานิคม, [pʰát.tʰā.nāː ní(ʔ).kʰōm]) is a district (amphoe) of Lopburi province in central Thailand.
+Phatthana Nikhom (พัฒนานิคม, [pʰát.tʰā.nāː ní(ʔ).kʰōm]) is a district (amphoe) in Lopburi province, located in central Thailand.

 Geography

 Neighboring districts are (from the north clockwise) Chai Badan and Tha Luang of Lopburi Province, Muak Lek, Wang Muang, Kaeng Khoi, Chaloem Phra Kiat and Phra Phutthabat of Saraburi province, and Mueang Lopburi and Khok Samrong of Lopburi.

 The Pa Sak Cholasit Dam that stops the Pa Sak River is in this district.
 Phatthana Nikhom is a favorite tourist stop due to its winter sunflower fields.

 History

 The district was created during the premiership of Field Marshal Plaek Phibunsongkhram.

 The minor district (king amphoe) was created on 23 February 1962, when the five tambon Di Lang, Manao Wan, Khok Salung, Chong Sarika, and Nong Bua were split off from Mueang Lopburi district.
 It was upgraded to a full district on 16 July 1963.

 Administration

 The district is divided into nine sub-districts (tambons), which are further subdivided into 88 villages (mubans).
 There are two townships (thesaban tambon): Phatthana Nikhom covering parts of tambons Phatthana Nikhom and Kaeng Suea Ten covering parts of tambon Nong Bua.
 There are a further nine tambon administrative organizations (TAO).